-Desp Item Investment gain (loss) of 2021 Policy Main reasons for profits/losses Improvement plans Other investment plans in the future YEN JIU TECHNOLOG Y CORP.
-1,163 In order to improve competitiveness and operating performance, the Company implemented reorganization and work specialization, the relevant business of the Changhua plant of the Company's home appliance business division was split, and the wholly-owned subsidiary was established. of 2019, the Guantian plant was opened, and the production yield of the initial run-in quality, enhance market competitivenes None
+Desp Item Investment gain (loss) of 2022 Policy Main reasons for profits/losses Improvement plans Other investment plans in the future YEN JIU TECHNOLOG Y CORP.
+18,788 In order to improve competitiveness and operating performance, the Company implemented reorganization and work specialization, the relevant business of the Changhua plant of the Company's home appliance business division was split, and the wholly-owned subsidiary was established. implementing professional division of labor, costs and None None